Coat of arms of Saint Kitts and Nevis

 The coat of arms of Saint Kitts and Nevis was adopted in 1983 and possesses the motto "Country Above Self".
-The previous coat of arms, adopted in 1967 by the colony of Saint Christopher-Nevis-Anguilla, was nearly identical, except for coloration and the motto "Unity in Trinity".
+The previous coat of arms, adopted in 1967 by the colony of Saint Christopher-Nevis-Anguilla, was nearly identical, except for colouration and the motto "Unity in Trinity".

 The centre of the coat of arms is dominated by a shield at the base in which there is a lighter in full sail (one of the traditional means of transportation).
 A red chevron is highlighted by two poinciana flowers.

 At the top of the shield is a Carib's head, flanked by a fleur-de-lis and a rose.
 The Caribs were the early inhabitants of the islands, and the fleur-de-lis and rose signify the islands' French and British influences.
 A helmet topped with the battlements of a tower appears with a flaming torch upheld by three hands: one African, one European and one Indian.
 The torch signifies the struggle and quest for freedom by a people of diverse ethnic origins, but united in purpose.

 The shield is supported on either side by pelicans (the country's national bird), with wings extended, displaying a sugar cane plant and the coconut palm tree, which are extensively cultivated throughout Saint Kitts and Nevis.